Paris sequencing

 The practical difference appears before booking.

-Paris plus one region: choose the second France base decision tradeoffs for Premier France routing.
+Paris plus one region: choose the second France base practical travel tradeoffs.

 How many regional nights do you really have?Zero or one spare night should stay Paris-led; the city still has enough depth to absorb the time without a weak transfer.Two or three nights can work if the chateau list is disciplined and the base choice does not create avoidable backtracking.Three or four nights is a more honest floor because arrival, driving, caves, villages, and markets need slack.Three nights can work when rail or flight routing is clean and the Provence ambition stays close to Aix.With fewer than seven total nights, protect Paris or choose one very clean Loire-style contrast.

-What contrast should Paris create?The contrast may be internal: Left Bank, Marais, museums, parks, food, and a slower Paris stay instead of another region.Paris becomes city intensity before chateaux, gardens, river towns, wine, and a more graceful regional pace.Paris becomes a sharp contrast to rural texture: villages, caves, limestone landscapes, markets, and long meals.Paris becomes northern urban depth before Provence light, markets, food, plazas, and a southern city rhythm.Name the emotional contrast before choosing the transport route.
+What contrast should Paris create?The contrast may stay inside Paris: Left Bank, Marais, museums, parks, food, and a slower city stay instead of another region.Paris becomes city intensity before chateaux, gardens, river towns, wine, and a more graceful regional pace.Paris becomes a sharp contrast to rural texture: villages, caves, limestone landscapes, markets, and long meals.Paris becomes northern urban depth before Provence light, markets, food, plazas, and a southern city rhythm.Name the emotional contrast before choosing the transport route.

 How fragile is the arrival or departure?Early flights, late arrivals, and first-time travelers favor staying in Paris until the trip has recovered.Loire is the most forgiving second move when the onward leg still needs to feel legible from Paris.Dordogne is less forgiving because transfer time, car pickup, and base choice can consume the first useful day.Aix can be clean with the right train or flight plan, but it becomes weak when Provence is squeezed between long transfers.Do not let a romantic second region sit on top of a brittle arrival or departure plan.